 CARICOM provided a forum for representatives from the English-speaking Caribbean to strengthen relations and economic ties.

-Barrow spoke out against the tyranny of advanced industrial nations in the subjugation of small island developing states within the Caribbean.
+Barrow spoke out against advanced industrial nations’ tyranny in the subjugation of small island developing states within the Caribbean.

-A humble leader, Barrow was also opposed to lavish government spending by his contemporaries.
-The only Prime Minister not to claim residence of Ilaro Court, it is claimed that Barrow refused the property because he was not “comfortable living in a house that cost so much money.”
+A humble leader, Barrow, was also opposed to lavish government spending by his contemporaries.
+The only Prime Minister not to claim residence of Ilaro Court, it is contended that Barrow refused the property because he was not “comfortable living in a house that cost so much money.”

-Remembered as the Father of Independence, Barrow is namesake to the island’s ABC Highway and one of Barbados’ 10 National Heroes.
+Remembered as the Father of Independence, Barrow is the namesake to the island’s ABC Highway and Barbados’ 10 National Heroes.
 His portrait appears on the face of Barbados’ $50 notes.